maglianim/angular-typed-forms/src/docs/article.md

 There are two possible ways to make a control non-nullable, it's up to the developer to choose the best depending on the specific use case.
 Here is the available choices:

-1. Setting explicitly _nonNullable_ attribute inside the control definition options:
+- Setting explicitly _nonNullable_ attribute inside the control definition options:
 >```typescript
 >    const recipeName = new FormControl('', { nonNullable: true, validators: [Validators.required] });
 >```
 this produce a more strict value type, removing _null_ from the possible assignable values:
 >![Nullable control allowed types](./images/11000-non-nullable-control-allowed-values.png)

-2. using _NonNullableFormBuilder_:
+- using _NonNullableFormBuilder_:
 When handling with large non-nullable forms it could be pretty much boilerplate to specify non-nullable condition for every single control.
-Fot this reason, the form builder has a new property called _nonNullable_ that exposes an instance of _NonNullableFormControl_, that is an helper class that builds _FormGroups_ and _FormControls_ non-nullable by default:
+For this reason, the form builder has a new property called _nonNullable_ that exposes an instance of _NonNullableFormControl_, that is an helper class that builds _FormControls_ and _FormGroups_ non-nullable by default:
 >```typescript
 >   buildForm(fb: FormBuilder) {
->      // 🔥 Every control of this form is non-nullable
->      const recipeForm = fb.nonNullable.group({
->       ...controls
->      });
->   }
->```

->```typescript
->   buildForm(fb: FormBuilder) {
 >      const recipeForm = fb.group({
+>      // name control is not nullable
 >       name: fb.nonNullable.control(''),
 >       ...other controls
 >      });
 >   }
+>   // OR
+>   buildForm(fb: FormBuilder) {
+>      // 🔥 Every control of this form group is non-nullable
+>      const recipeForm = fb.nonNullable.group({
+>       ...controls
+>      });
+>   }
 >```

-Whatever strategy is used,
+When a readonly control is reset (without supplying any explicit value), it's initial value is assigned instead of null.
+The initial value is the one specified along the control's declaration (for example our _recipeForm.name_ has an empty string as its initial value).

 ---